physrisk/website-source/articles/2012/what-can-the-bass-diffusion-model-tell-us-about-piracy.md

 questionable agreements, which possible infringe human rights?
 Why the first idea in their heads is to capture and punish?
-Why they do not care about educating society and increasing accessibility of electronic government (ex. by legislating open standards)?
+Why they do not care about educating society and increasing accessibility of electronic government (e.g., by legislating open standards)?

 Note that this analysis is mostly based on the example of software piracy, yet the same mathematical formalism applies towards other types